 Because health care fraud and Medicare fraud are federal offenses, violations are typically investigated by Philadelphia-based federal law enforcement agencies such as the Federal Bureau of Investigation (FBI), the Office of Inspector General (OIG), the New Jersey Medicaid Fraud Control Unit (MFCU), and prosecuted by Assistant United States Attorneys from the U.S. Attorney’s Office in Philadelphia or Pittsburgh.

 What Are the Penalties for Criminal Medicare Fraud in Pennsylvania?

-A defendant guilty of Medicare fraud will be ordered to not more than 10 years imprisonment per count, a term of supervised release, criminal fines; asset forfeiture, and a mandatory special assessment.
+A defendant guilty of Medicare fraud in Pennsylvania, and all other states, will be ordered to not more than 10 years imprisonment per count, a term of supervised release, criminal fines; asset forfeiture, and a mandatory special assessment.
 In health care cases, the exact penalty depends on the alleged damage amount and the calculated sentencing recommendations based on the Federal Sentencing Guidelines.
 Avoid these consequences, call 866-Hire-Nick

 - Five doctors in Pennsylvania were indicted for their roles in a scheme to defraud Medicare.
 According to the indictment, the doctors worked as contractors at various pain management clinics in Pennsylvania and were prescribing medically unnecessary drugs.
 The doctors would then allegedly bill Medicare for reimbursement for the unauthorized prescriptions.
 If convicted, each doctor could face a maximum of 10 years in prison.